schellenberg/computerscience20/_sources/Python/FreeSimpleGUI/reference.rst

 .. qnum::
-   :prefix: pysimplegui-reference
+   :prefix: freesimplegui-reference
    :start: 1

-.. _pysimplegui_reference:
+.. _freesimplegui_reference:

-PySimpleGUI Reference
+FreeSimpleGUI Reference
 ======================

-PySimpleGUI is a full fledged way to create GUIs (Graphical User Interfaces) for your Python programs.
-The following reference covers a very small subset of the functions that PySimpleGUI offers, so you may want to read the `official docs of the  project <https://www.pysimplegui.org/en/latest/>`_ if you would like to explore more usage options.
-I have chosen to use just a few of the features of PySimpleGUI, particularly those that are more accessible to a student at the CS20 level.
-Most of what I explain below are called `popups <https://www.pysimplegui.org/en/latest/#high-level-api-calls-popups>`_ in PySimpleGUI parlance, which are one time use windows to collect or display information.
-If you do explore/teach more of the PySimpleGUI module with students, the ideas that you'll want to talk about will include returning multiple values from functions, two dimensional lists, try/except structures, and possibly dictionaries.
+FreeSimpleGUI is a full fledged way to create GUIs (Graphical User Interfaces) for your Python programs.
+The following reference covers a very small subset of the functions that FreeSimpleGUI offers, so you may want to read the `official docs of the  project <http://www.freesimplegui.org/>`_ if you would like to explore more usage options.
+I have chosen to use just a few of the features of FreeSimpleGUI, particularly those that are more accessible to a student at the CS20 level.
+Most of what I explain below are called popups in FreeSimpleGUI parlance, which are one time use windows to collect or display information.
+If you do explore/teach more of the FreeSimpleGUI module with students, the ideas that you'll want to talk about will include returning multiple values from functions, two dimensional lists, try/except structures, and possibly dictionaries.

 Installation
 -------------

-In Thonny, open Tools → Manage Packages and type in ``PySimpleGUI`` into the search bar.
-Click on the underlined ``PySimpleGUI`` module in the list of results, then click Install.
+In Thonny, open Tools → Manage Packages and type in ``FreeSimpleGUI`` into the search bar.
+Click on the underlined ``FreeSimpleGUI`` module in the list of results, then click Install.

 Showing Messages